Kevin Corrigan (lacrosse)

-Kevin Corrigan (born 1958) is an American lacrosse coach.
-Serving as the head coach for the Notre Dame Fighting Irish men's lacrosse team since 1988, he is the longest active tenured coach in men's lacrosse at the Division I level.
+Kevin Michael Corrigan (born 1958) is an American college lacrosse coach who is the head coach of the Notre Dame Fighting Irish.
+Serving since 1988, he is the longest active tenured coach in men's lacrosse at the Division I level.

 Personal life

 Corrigan was born in Charlottesville, Virginia in 1958 to an athletic family; his father, Gene Corrigan, and three brothers are all former lacrosse players and coaches.
 His cousins Lee and Booker Corrigan are also involved in the sport; Lee was the head coach of the Maryland Roughriders and Booker works as an announcer for ESPN.

 Corrigan and his wife have three children together; including a son who played lacrosse for Notre Dame under Corrigan's guidance before becoming an assistant coach at Washington and Lee University.

 Career

 Playing career

 Corrigan played high school lacrosse at Albemarle High School before attending the University of Virginia.
 While playing as a midfielder for three seasons, he recorded five goals and six assists.